 Robert Shaw liked to drink.
 Indeed, the actor, author and playwright liked to drink a lot.
-It could sometimes lead to near disastrous results.
+And it often led to some disastrous consequences.

 During the making of Jaws, Robert Shaw had an alcohol-induced blackout during the filming of that famous S.S.
 Indianapolis speech.
 Shaw had convinced director Steven Spielberg that as the three characters in the scene (played by Shaw, Roy Scheider, and Richard Dreyfuss) had been drinking, it might be an idea to have a wee chaser before filming, just to get him in the mood.
 Spielberg agreed.
 It was an unwise decision as Shaw drank so much he had to be carried back onto the set.
 Hardly any filming took place that day, and Spielberg wrapped the crew at eleven in the morning.